Akina-Aoki/python_course/a1_python_convention/README.md

 Class attributes that are denoted double underscore before the name will have its name changed, for example `_my_var` becomes `_ClassName__my_var`.
 This means that _var isn't directly accessible, but the attribute itself is still not private as it can be accessed through its new name.

+## Postfix underscore to avoid overwriting built-in functions

+The built-in functions in python can be overwritten but should not be overwritten.
+If you want to use a variable name that is same as built-in function then add an underscore after it for example `sum_`